Ampol: Rebrand to Ampol

-After the sale of Chevron's 50% share, Caltex Australia continued to use the Caltex brand under a trademark license agreement.
+After the sale of Chevron's 50% share, Caltex Australia continued to use the Caltex brand under a trademark licence agreement.
 Under the terms of the agreement, the minimum period of notice required when terminating without cause was six months.
 In December 2019, Caltex Australia announced that Chevron had given notice to terminate the trademark licence agreement for the use of the Caltex brand in Australia, effective from 30 June 2020.
 The licence agreement termination followed Chevron announcing it would re-enter the Australian market and acquire Puma Energy's Australian operations and intending to rebrand them under the Caltex brand.

 Caltex Australia proposed to rebrand itself back as Ampol, which was approved by more than 99% of shareholders during the annual general meeting on 14 May 2020.
 Caltex Australia cited continued high recognition and regard for the Ampol brand, and the move was expected to save the company $20 million per year in licensing fees to Chevron.

 Ampol would have to cease using the licensed Caltex trademarks thirty months ("work-out period") after the termination of the trademark licence agreement (30 June 2020).
 The first part of the work-out period was an 18-month "exclusivity period" where Ampol had exclusive rights to use the Caltex brand until 31 December 2021.
 The remaining twelve months until 31 December 2022 were the "non-exclusivity period", where both Chevron and Ampol could use the Caltex brand at the same time.
 After this date, Ampol would no longer be authorised to use the Caltex brand.
 This meant the rebranding to Ampol had to be completed by 31 December 2022.

 Ampol planned to rebrand its sites in Sydney and Melbourne in August 2020, followed by Brisbane and Adelaide in October 2020, Perth in November 2020 and nationally in 2021.
 The Granville and Concord sites along Parramatta Road in Sydney were the first two sites to be rebranded to Ampol on 21 August 2020.
 The Star Mart store branding was also rebranded as Foodary.